Communist Workers' Party (United States): Origins and ideology

-The CWP enjoyed some success in textile cities of North Carolina.
-The new party established branches in New York, Boston, Los Angeles, San Francisco Bay Area, Philadelphia, Chicago, Detroit, Greensboro, West Virginia, Colorado and other locations.
-Before forming itself into a party in October 1979 (the founding congress was held in the backroom of a discothèque in New York City), the group was known as the Workers Viewpoint Organization.
-Under its umbrella, it directed groups such as the Revolutionary Youth League, the African Liberation Support Committee, and the Trade Union Education League.
+The Communist Workers' Party (CWP) enjoyed some success in textile cities of North Carolina.
+The party also established branches in New York, Boston, Los Angeles, the San Francisco Bay Area, Philadelphia, Chicago, Detroit, West Virginia, Colorado and other locations.
+Before forming itself into a party in October 1979 (the founding congress was held in the backroom of a discothèque in New York City), the group was known as the Asian Study Group and later the Workers' Viewpoint Organization.
+Under its umbrella, the party directed groups such as the Revolutionary Youth League, the African Liberation Support Committee, and the Trade Union Education League.

+From its earliest phase as the Asian Study Group and the Workers' Viewpoint Organization, the CWP had considered itself as ideologically Maoist and supported the so-called Gang of Four after Mao Zedong's death.
+Its leader, Jerry Tung, was a Chinese American from New York and a staunch Maoist who had visited China on several occasions in the 1970s.
+Following the line of Mao, it considered the Soviet Union and its bloc as restored capitalist countries.
+For some time after the arrest of the Gang of Four, the group remained silent about the events in China but later accused China also of having taken the capitalist road.
+In 1980, there was a dramatic reversal of this line.
+In his book The Socialist Road, CWP Chairman Jerry Tung announced that both the Soviet Union and China were socialist, although an unhealthy bureaucracy had taken shape in the governments of both countries.